AlibabaCloudDocs/smc/intl.en-US/FAQ/SMC FAQ.md

 1. Check whether the system disk data is complete.
 2. If a data disk is missing, go to the Disk Management utility to check whether the drive letter is missing.
-3. After the file system access permissions automatically recover, select whether to restart the instance.
+3. After the access permissions on the file system automatically recover, select whether to restart the instance.

     ![Windows system check](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/2159816951/p13956.png)